KowalewskiM1337/Data-Analysis/SQL/basics.md

 HAVING --> filters based of aggregated columns
             comes after GROUP BY statement
+            works with aggregate functions
 WHERE --> filters based of regular columns
             comes before GROUP BY statement

 !!!
 The main problem is execution order of those statements which can cause errors in query !!!

+// Rollup

+syntax: GROUP BY _columnName_ WITH ROLLUP
+--> rolls up and counts all the values in the rows in a column